 # cmd: ["blah"] # don't configure the executable!

 path_for_test should not be used and the unix socket

 path will be generated dynamically.

-v2.7, APISIX can pass environment to the runner.
+v2.7, APISIX can pass environment variables to the runner.

 However, Nginx will hide all environment variables by default.
 So you need to